fulrich/test-charged/README.md

 ```

 ### Concrete Values
-I often found I wanted generated values for my tests because I didn't want to care about the actual data.
+I often found I wanted generated values for my tests because I did not want to care about the actual data.
 The TestCharged generator DSL allows you to do this quickly and easily from any ScalaCheck Gen object.

 ```scala
 Gen.alphaStr.value               // String